-We now consider a simple tracking problem and show how to formulate it using a 461 POMDP framework.
-Our problem in illustrated in Fig. 4.
-We have a Markov chain 462 with state space S evolving according to a state-transition law given by T (i.e., for 463 $s, s' \in S, T(s'|s)$ is the probability of transitioning to state s' given that the state is 464 s).
-We assume that S is a metric space-there is a function $d : S \times S \rightarrow \mathbb{R}$ such that 465 d(s, s') represents a "distance" measure between s and s'.1 The states of this Markov 466
+We now consider a simple tracking problem and show how to formulate it using a POMDP framework.
+Our problem in illustrated in Figure 4.
+We have a Markov chain with state space S evolving according to a state-transition law given by T (i.e., for $s, s' \in S$, T(s'|s) is the probability of transitioning to state s' given that the state is s).
+We assume that S is a metric space-there is a function $d : S \times S \to \mathbb{R}$ such that d(s, s') represents a "distance" measure between s and s'.1 The states of this Markov chain are not directly accessible-they represent quantities to be tracked over time (e.g., the coordinates and velocities of targets).